Grammar Nazi

 Grammar Nazi (also known as Grammar Pedant, or Spelling Nazi/Pedant) is an informal, pejorative term used to describe someone who regularly corrects or criticizes minor errors in spelling, grammar, and punctuation in speech and writing.
 The term was coined in the 1990s on online discussion forums.
-While some corrections made by individuals labeled as "Grammar Nazis" are intended to be humorous, they can also be seen as perpetuating unnecessarily-strict standards of language use.
+While some corrections made by individuals labeled as "Grammar Nazis" are intended to be humorous, they can also be seen as perpetuating unnecessarily strict standards of language use.
 Discussions about such corrections often intersect with broader considerations of literacy privilege and societal norms in communication.

-The use of "Nazi" in this context is controversial.
+The use of Nazi in this context is controversial.
 Critics argue that the term trivializes the historical atrocities associated with Nazism.

 History

-Origins

-The term originates from "Nazi", a pejorative for the National Socialist German Worker's Party (NSDAP) which was in power between 1933 and 1945.
-The Nazi regime was extremely authoritarian, suppressing and punishing any expression that countered its agenda.
-After World War II, the term "nazi" was adopted in the English language as a reference to somebody who is stubbornly restrictive and authoritarian about something.
+The term originates from Nazi, a pejorative for the National Socialist German Worker's Party (NSDAP) which was in power between 1933 and 1945.
+The Nazi regime was extremely totalitarian, suppressing and punishing any expression that countered its agenda.
+After World War II, the term nazi was adopted in the English language as a reference to somebody who is stubbornly restrictive and authoritarian about something.

-Early use as a form of pedantry

-The use of Nazi as a term for a pedant can be traced back to a 1982 article written in Inquiry Magazine by P. J. O'Rourke, entitled "Safety Nazis".
-The earliest known use of the term "Grammar Nazi" is in a Usenet forum dedicated to discussing the Apple II.
+The use of Nazi as a term for a pedant can be traced at least as far back as 1982, to an article written in Inquiry Magazine by P. J. O'Rourke, entitled "Safety Nazis".
+The earliest known use of the term Grammar Nazi is in a Usenet forum dedicated to discussing the Apple II.
 On January 18, 1991, a user known as "The Unknown User" corrected the spelling of another user's post, with arguably the first use of the term "Grammar Nazi":